xenoscopic/xeno/README.md

 IMPORTANT NOTE
 --------------
-Versions of xeno prior to 1.0.0 were written in Python, and are not compatible with versions 1.0.0+.
+Early prototype versions of xeno prior to 1.0.0 were written in Python, and are not compatible with versions 1.0.0+.
 If you still require access to the older Python versions, you can install the last one with:

     pip install git+https://github.com/havoc-io/xeno.git@0.0.5

+Please note however that the Python version is no longer developed, supported, or even recommended.
+The shell version is simpler and has much better test coverage.